pjsip/pjproject_docs/docs/source/get-started/posix/build_instructions.rst

 Build features can be customized by specifying the options when running ``./configure`` as described in Running Configure above.

-In addition, additional CFLAGS and LDFLAGS options can be put in user.mak file in PJ root directory (this file may need to be created if it doesn't exist).
+In addition, additional CFLAGS and LDFLAGS options can be put in ``user.mak`` file in PJ root directory (this file may need to be created if it doesn't exist).
-Below is a sample of ``user.mak`` file contents:
+See an example in :source:`user.mak.sample` file:

 .. code-block:: shell